goatcorp/faq/support.md

 ### Direct support

+#### Via stars
 If you want to directly support us, we would be very happy if you could star [our projects](https://github.com/goatcorp/) on GitHub.
 This is free, but helps our contributors regardless.

 [![This is what the button looks like](https://user-images.githubusercontent.com/16760685/145173596-b3d9ca08-fcdc-4282-ad62-a67243a711f6.png)](https://github.com/goatcorp/FFXIVQuickLauncher)

+#### Donations
+Individual developers often have their own donation links - these are typically linked within their plugins or on their GitHub profiles.
+Feel free to browse around - every one of them will appreciate your support.
+If you can't find a way to donate, the developer likely does not take direct donations.